cameronmartin/dfc-shazam/README.md

 **Mapping Sources:**
 1. Builtin mappings (vendored from dfc) - exact matches
-2. Fuzzy search against Wolfi APK index - for packages not in builtin mappings
+2. Fuzzy search against Wolfi APK index and Chainguard extras repository - for packages not in builtin mappings

 ### validate_apk_packages_install

-Verify APK packages install correctly using a dry-run simulation.
+Verify APK packages install correctly using a dry-run simulation (`apk add --simulate`).

 **Parameters:**
 - `packages` (required): List of APK package names to verify
 - `arch` (optional): "x86_64" (default) or "aarch64"

+**Prerequisite:** Call `find_equivalent_chainguard_image` first to select an organization.

+**Behavior:**
+- Uses `chainguard-base:latest` if available, otherwise falls back to any available `-dev` image
+- Runs `apk add --simulate` (dry-run) which is faster than actual installation
+- Returns which packages succeeded/failed with error details

 **Important:** Always validate packages before editing Dockerfiles.
 Package mappings are suggestions that may be incorrect.